Ultimate 2 Weeks Japan Itinerary:

 Explore the Thatched-Roof Houses

 The Gassho-zukuri Outdoor Museum, Wada House, Kanda House, Nagase House, and Binen-Yumeromu Museum are all open to the public.
-There are separate admission fees to each of these houses, and the interiors are pretty similar, so it is usually enough for most visitors to tour one or two.
-The entire village is completely picturesque and you’ll find yourself snapping photos of these iconic houses every couple steps.
+There are separate admission fees to each of these houses, and the interiors are pretty similar, so we found it enough to visit just one or two.
+The entire village is completely picturesque and we had more fun taking photos of the outside of the houses every couple steps.

 Enjoy Local Food Specialties

 You can find unique regional specialty foods in just about every village in Japan, and Shirakawa-go is no exception.
+Finding these regional specialties is a must-do for me.
 Warm up after all that walking with a comforting bowl of soba.
 There are a couple small soba restaurants in the center of town.
 It’s amazing how something so simple could be so rich and flavorful – sipping that soba broth was like getting a hug from the inside.
 Another specialty in Shirakawa-go is miso and pork cooked over mulberry leaves.
 And for a sweet treat, look for some of the shops selling gohei-mochi (grilled mochi with miso glaze) or soft serve.

 Day 9: Travel to Hiroshima